 Tara created a huge fireball and wiped out two vampires at the same time; she aimed at two more but missed.

-The mêlée lasted over an hour, leaving most of the group tired, hungry, but virtually unscathed.
-All except for Pam, she had been shot in the belly with a silver bullet and was in excruciating pain.
+The mêlée lasted over an hour, but all of Nan’s soldiers were destroyed.
+The group was tired, hungry, but virtually unscathed.
+All except for Pam, she had been shot in the belly with a silver bullet; the removal of the bullet left her in excruciating pain.

 “What would happen if we cut the power?”
-Eggs rubbed his forehead in frustration, ignoring the steady tap of blood that oozed from his ear.
+Eggs rubbed his forehead in frustration, ignoring the steady tap of blood that oozed from his ear due to the lack of rest.
 He remained unwavering, looking into all possibilities.

 Naomi sighed while using her blouse to dab the blood from his nose.
 “That would not deactivate the iStake, and the house has a backup generator in case of a power failure.
-That will activate those horrible silver and UV weapons, which would kill him slowly.”
+The motion of anyone entering the cell will activate those horrible silver and UV weapons, which would kill him slowly.”

 “My son,” Godric beckoned his youngest child.
 “Did you know stars in the night sky are not simply stars, but rather openings in heaven where the love of our lost ones pours through and shines down upon us to let us know they are happy...”

-His words made Eggs smile and when Godric smiled back, it reminded him of the stars in the night sky, and right then Eggs Benedict Talley knew he’d see his beloved Sire again.
+His words made Eggs smile despite his tears and when Godric smiled back, it reminded him of the stars in the night sky, and right then Eggs Benedict Talley knew he’d see his beloved Sire again.